domeniconappo/smfr/README.md

 When a potential catastrofic flood event is recorded in EFAS, SMFR is notified and will start to:

   - Collect tweets with Twitter Stream API
-  - An operator will access to the web interface to manually start annotation.
-  - When annotation is completed, an operator will manually start geocoding.
+  - A pipeline is implemented to collect, annotate and geocode tweets in sequence.

-Final product of SMFR is a event-related map reporting relevant tweets.
+Final product of SMFR is an event-related map reporting relevant tweets and affected areas.

 ## Installation and Configuration